revilowaldow/BITC/Sessions/2026/08 09 - Session 70.md

 		Resounding crack sounds, running as something pours out of you, sensation of bleeding out without injury, something leaving you (magic?)
 		Grasping amulet
 		Slip and fall into cold dark
+Gothan amulet
+Stone amulet of barriers/absorption
+Intended to protect user against danger and harm
+1 use left